Marktawa/sveltekit-medusa-doc/README.md

 Notice that the values of `DATABASE_URL` and `REDIS_URL` reference the values from the PostgreSQL and Redis databases you created earlier.

-For Neon users, insert the URL to your Postgres database as the value to `DATABASE_URL`.
+For Neon users, insert the URL to your Postgres database hosted on Neon as the value to `DATABASE_URL`.

 >**NOTE**
 >